rasp0wn/Mastodon-RSS-Bot/README.md

 This project is licensed under the MIT License.

 # 📧 Contact
-If you have any questions or comments, you can contact me through my Mastodon account: `🐘 mastodon.social@NoticiasTecnologicasBot.`
+If you have any questions or comments, you can contact me through my Mastodon account: `🐘 mastodon.social@NoticiasTecnologicasBot`.

 Also, feel free to check out the bot in action from there!